KGCS-LD

-KGCS-LD, virtual and UHF digital channel 21, is a low-power YTA TV-affiliated television station licensed to Joplin, Missouri, United States.
-The station is owned by the Board of Governors at Missouri Southern State University.
-The station was formerly an affiliate of America One.
+KGCS-LD (channel 21) is a low-power television station in Joplin, Missouri, United States, affiliated with YTA TV.
+The station is owned by Missouri Southern State University.

 History

 The station began in September 1984 as MSTV, a cable-exclusive student-access television station.
 Student-produced programming was the main staple for the channel.
 The channel began broadcasting city council meetings in Joplin, and those broadcasts still happen on the station in the present.
 Although the construction permit for the over-the-air signal was issued in January 1986, it was not on the air until sometime in 1988.
-In 1988, the station launched as K57DR, operating on analog UHF channel 57.
+In 1988, the station launched as K57DR operating on analog UHF channel 57.
 The transmitter was erected just before the signal went on the air.
 In 1995, the station's callsign was changed to KGCS-LP.
 The station's digital signal on UHF channel 22 has been on the air since 2008, and the station changed the call letters to the current KGCS-LD in July 2009 after voluntarily shutting down their analog signal.